Lourdhu02/Real_Estate_Linear_Regression/README.md

 ## Key Findings

 - The model explains approximately 70% of the variance in house prices, indicating a reasonably good fit.
-- Outliers impacted the model, and removing them slightly improved model performance.
+- Removing outliers slightly improved model performance.

 ## Future Improvements